vsillan/game-server-programming-course/presentations/intro.md

 Note:

-- Most of the game types can be implemented only as synchronous or only as asynchronous
-- Synchronous games might need as many as 10 updates per second
+- Might need as many as 10 updates per second
-- Synchronous games are often implemented with UDP
+- Often implemented with UDP
-- Implementing a game with UDP is more work intensive: handling dropped packets, handling the connection, and flow control
+- UDP is more work intensive: handling dropped packets, handling the connection, flow control etc.

 ---